Helen Morgan (politician): Parliamentary career

-Morgan was selected as the Liberal Democrat candidate for the North Shropshire by-election on 16 November 2021.
-She had previously contested the seat in the 2019 general election where she finished third with 10% of the vote.
-It was considered to be a safe Conservative seat, as it had been represented by a member of the party since 1983 in its current form.
+Morgan was selected as the Liberal Democrat candidate for the 2021 North Shropshire by-election on 16 November 2021.
 The by-election was triggered after its incumbent MP Owen Paterson announced on 4 November that he would be stepping down after Prime Minister Boris Johnson indicated he would no longer prevent his suspension from parliament after being found by a watchdog to have breached rules on lobbying.
 The government had earlier issued a three line whip to Conservative MPs to support an amendment to prevent Paterson's sanction and overhaul the watchdog but the following day reversed its position.
 Paterson had repeatedly lobbied on behalf of healthcare company Randox and food company Lynn's Country Foods.
 For the former, he worked as a paid consultant for at least £100,000 per year, and lobbied to secure government COVID-19 contracts worth nearly £600 million without competitive bidding.

-The Financial Times described the by-election campaign as "dominated by criticism of the prime minister" after Boris Johnson's "botched attempt to save Paterson opened up accusations of tolerating 'sleaze' in his government."
-The Liberal Democrats focused their campaign on this.
-She was elected on 16 December with a majority of 5,925 (15.6%) on a swing of 34.1% from the Conservative Party.
-The turnout was 46.3%.
+At the by-election, Morgan was elected to Parliament as MP for North Shropshire with 47.2% of the vote and a majority of 5,925.
 In her victory speech, Morgan attacked Prime Minister Boris Johnson and the government as being "run on lies and bluster", highlighting the Westminster Christmas parties controversy and the Downing Street refurbishment controversy as examples of this, and stated that her priorities would be on improving healthcare locally and supporting the farming community in the constituency.

-One of her first actions as a Member of Parliament was writing to Sajid Javid, the Secretary of State for Health and Social Care, asking for a review into ambulance waiting times in Shropshire.
+One of her first actions as an MP was writing to Sajid Javid, the Secretary of State for Health and Social Care, asking for a review into ambulance waiting times in Shropshire.
 Local ambulance services had featured as a prominent issue during the by-election campaign.
 In response to the letter, Minister of State for Health Edward Argar stated that there had been no impact assessment on the closures of ambulance stations in the area.

 Morgan was appointed Liberal Democrat Spokesperson for Levelling up, Housing and Communities and Liberal Democrat Spokesperson for Local Government on 11 July 2022.

+She is a supporter of reopening Baschurch railway station, which was closed in the 1960s due to the Beeching cuts.

+At the 2024 general election, Morgan was re-elected as MP for North Shropshire with an increased vote share of 52.9 per cent and an increased majority of 15,311.

 Personal life

-Away from politics and her financial career, Morgan has run half-marathons to raise money for numerous charities and has volunteered as a trustee for a local nursery.
+Morgan has run half-marathons to raise money for numerous charities and has volunteered as a trustee for a local nursery.
 She married Robert Morgan in 2003, and the couple have a son.
 The family live in Harmer Hill, having moved to North Shropshire in 2014.
 She lists her recreations as "walking, running, gardening, reading, family".